RobTillaart/INA3221_RT/README.md

 - update documentation.
   - return values
 - test all functionality
-  - negative values (two complements)
+  - negative values = two complements - does it work?

 #### Should